-Hair & beauty giveaways for mum
+#3.
+Salon giveaways for mum

-Just make sure the winners collect their goody bag from your salon or spa so they can see what you have to offer, you can capture their email address and you may even be able to squeeze in a quick freebie consultation.
+Just make sure the winners collect their goody bag from your salon so they can see what you have to offer, you can capture their email address and you may even be able to squeeze in a quick freebie consultation.

-Online marketing contests for Mother’s Day
+#4.
+Salon social marketing contests for Mother’s Day

-Mother’s Day selfie contest:
+Mother’s Day salon selfie contest:

 How about a mum and daughter selfie competition?
 Perfect for Mother’s Day.

-2. A mega marketing splash for Mother’s Day
+#5.
+Partner marketing for Mother’s Day

 The sort of gift that oozes thoughtfulness – rather than hints at a last minute dash for garage forecourt flowers. 😊

 Here’s a quick and easy way to up your gift game.
 And your salon marketing: